decred/dcrdocs/docs/advanced/manual-cli-install.md

 # <img class="dcr-icon" src="/img/dcr-icons/Dcrtl.svg" /> Manual CLI Installation

-Last updated for CLI release v1.2.0.
+Last updated for CLI release v1.3.0.

 ---

 The newest binary releases can be found [here](https://github.com/decred/decred-binaries/releases).
 With the exception of the `.exe` and `.dmg` files, they are archives of the latest executable binaries for each release.
-Although most of this will be extract and go, instructions are provided for [Windows](#windows), [macOS](#macos), and [Linux](#linux) below (assumed proficiency for FreeBSD users).
+Although most of this will be extract and go, instructions are provided for Windows, macOS, and Linux below (assumed proficiency for FreeBSD users).

 ??? info "Windows instructions (click to expand)"